 • Social – Blogger.com

 b.
-Information wise – Everyone that has a Gmail account does not have privacy on his/her searches on Google.com anymore.
+Information wise – Everyone with a Gmail account does not have privacy on his/her searches on Google.com anymore.
 Emails are scanned to deliver tailor-made advertising on the left side of your window or on the top where news feeds are.
-And besides the Google bot delivers the biggest share of the knowledge base – online published information.
+And besides, Google, bot delivers the biggest share of the knowledge base – online published information.
 The issue here is Google owning both sides of the equation.
 This is an enormous power source and “Do no evil” will simply not cut it out of people’s mind.
-After all the company is a business entity with shareholders to satisfy and show/deliver on return of investment…
+After all, the company is a business entity with shareholders to satisfy and show/deliver on the return of investment…

 What are yours?